Skip to content

 boolean isUpdated = user.updateById(); // Return value indicates whether the operation succeeded

-// Delete a user by ID
+// Delete user by ID

 boolean isDeleted = user.deleteById(); // Return value indicates whether the operation succeeded